Sikh Empire: Empire

 The formal start of the Sikh Empire began with the unification of the Misls by 1801, creating a unified political state.
 All the Misl leaders, who were affiliated with the army, were the nobility with usually long and prestigious family backgrounds in Sikh history.

 The main geographical footprint of the empire was from the Punjab region to Khyber Pass in the west, to Kashmir in the north, Sindh in the south, and Tibet in the east.

+In 1797, Ranjit Singh besieged Rasulnagar and annexed the Chattha State who had been bitter enemies of Sukerchakia Misl, the ruler Jan Muhammad Chattha was killed in the siege.

-In 1799 Ranjit Singh moved the capital to Lahore from Gujranwala, where it had been established in 1763 by his grandfather, Charat Singh.
+In 1799, Ranjit Singh moved the capital to Lahore from Gujranwala, where it had been established in 1763 by his grandfather, Charat Singh.

+Ranjit Singh annexed the Sial State, a local Muslim-ruled chieftaincy, after invading Jhang in 1807.
+The basis for this annexation was that the local ruler of Jhang, Ahmad Khan Sial, was conspiring with Nawab Muzaffar Khan of Multan and had signed a secret treaty with the latter.

 Hari Singh Nalwa was Commander-in-Chief of the Sikh Khalsa Army from 1825 to 1837.
 He is known for his role in the conquests of Kasur, Sialkot, Multan, Kashmir, Attock and Peshawar.
 Nalwa led the Sikh army in freeing Shah Shuja from Kashmir and secured the Koh-i-Nor diamond for Maharaja Ranjit Singh.
 He served as governor of Kashmir and Hazara and established a mint on behalf of the Sikh empire to facilitate revenue collection.
 His frontier policy of holding the Khyber Pass was later used by the British Raj.
 Nalwa was responsible for expanding the frontier of Sikh empire to the Indus River.
 At the time of his death, the western boundary of the Sikh Empire was the Khyber Pass.

+The Namgyal dynasty of Ladakh paid regular annual tribute to the Sikh Empire starting 1819 until 1834.
+The tribute was paid to the local Sikh governors of Kashmir.
+The Namgyal kingdom would later be conquered by the Dogras, under the leadership of Zorawar Singh.

+The domain of the Maqpon dynasty of Baltistan, based in Skardu, under the rule of Ahmad Shah Maqpon, was conquered in 1839–40 and its local ruler was deposed.
+The Dogras at this time were under the suzerainty of the Sikh Empire.

+During the Sino-Sikh War of 1841, the forces of the empire invaded Tibet, which was then under the control of the Qing dynasty.
+However, this control was short-lived and the military of the empire was forced to retreat to Ladakh due to a counterattack by the Chinese and Tibetans.